jenkinsci/nodelabelparameter-plugin/CONTRIBUTING.md

 Before submitting your change, please assure that you've added tests which verify your change.

+## Code Formatting

+Source code and pom file formatting is maintained by the `spotless` maven plugin.
+Before submitting a pull request, confirm the formatting is correct with:

+* `mvn spotless:apply`

 ## Code Coverage

 Code coverage reporting is available as a maven target.
 Please try to improve code coverage with tests when you submit.

-* `mvn clean -DskipTests verify` to build without running tests
-* `mvn -P enable-jacoco clean verify jacoco:report` to report code coverage
+* `mvn -P enable-jacoco clean install jacoco:report` to report code coverage

 Please don't introduce new spotbugs output.
 * `mvn spotbugs:check` to analyze project using [Spotbugs](https://spotbugs.github.io)